Fundamental analysis

 Balance sheets

-Corporate balance sheets are more complicated, but are fundamentally the same as a personal balance sheet.
-You won’t need to be an accounting expert for the exam, but it’s important to feel comfortable with the basics of a corporate balance sheet.
-Here’s a quick example of one:
+Corporate balance sheets are more detailed, but the structure is the same.
+You don’t need to be an accounting expert for the exam, but you should be comfortable with the basic categories.
+Here’s a simplified example:

 Assets